Gabriel Moreno Preview, Player Props: Diamondbacks vs. Rockies

 Gabriel Moreno At The Plate

-- Moreno has 15 doubles, a triple, seven home runs and 20 walks while hitting .284.
+- Moreno has 15 doubles, a triple, seven home runs and 20 walks while batting .281.

+- In 34.1% of his games this year, Moreno has driven in at least one run.
+In six of those games (6.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

-- He has scored in 24 games this year (27.6%), including multiple runs in three games.
+- He has scored in 24 of 88 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.